 We look forward to seeing you again at Transfer Orientation.
-Before then, please sign up to take the Writing Skills Test.
-Passing this exam is a prerequisite for taking our HS 100W: Writing Workshop class, which we encourage transfer students to take in the first or second semester.
-HS 100W is a prerequisite or corequisite for many of the upper division classes in the major.
-Please also be sure to register for HS 74: Healthy Communities.
+For Fall 2020, the Writing Skills Test is waived.
+Students who have not yet taken the WST should complete the online directed self-placement and then register for the appropriate writing course.
+To learn more about this process, please visit this page.
+After you have completed the Directed Self Placement test, you will be able to determine which writing course you should enrol in.
+Please note that we encourage transfer students to take PH 100W: Writing Workshop class, in the first or second semester, so be sure to plan accordingly.
+PH 100W is a prerequisite or corequisite for many of the upper division classes in the major.
+Please also be sure to register for PH 99: Introduction to Public Health.
 We like all incoming transfer students to take this course in their first semester as it is a great place to meet other new transfer students and get oriented to SJSU and the Public Health program.

-Please check out our website and feel free to email or drop by before your official start at SJSU.
+Visit our website and feel free to email or drop by before your official start at SJSU.
 We have drop in advising with both faculty and trained peer advisors who can help answer any questions you might have.
-You can find our advising hours on our website.
-You can reach faculty advisors at firstname.lastname@example.org and peer advisors at email@example.com
+Our advising hours can be found here.
+You can reach faculty advisors at email@example.com and peer advisors at firstname.lastname@example.org

 Looking forward to seeing you on campus!